nisha4r/01-challenge-css-html-homework/README.md

 * The URL of the deployed application: https://nisha4r.github.io/01-challenge-css-html-homework/

-* The URL of the GitHub repository, with a unique name and a README that describes the project:
+* The URL of the GitHub repository:

 GIT repo: https://github.com/nisha4r/01-challenge-css-html-homework#readme
 ---